Classification of low-rank odd-dimensional modular categories: Introduction

 The problem of classifying MTCs is an active area of research.
 In~\cite{BNRW1}, it was shown that there are finitely many MTCs of a fixed rank, up to equivalence.
 This result makes the classification of MTCs by rank a more feasible endeavor and many efforts have been made in this direction.
 A classification of unitary MTCs of rank at most 4 was presented in~\cite{RSW}.
 In~\cite{HR}, all MTCs of rank at most $5$ such that some object is not isomorphic to its dual (non-self-dual) were classified.
 Later on, all possible fusion rules for MTCs of rank 5 were determined in~\cite{BNRW2}, and were used to describe their classification up to monoidal equivalence.
 Recently, a classification of rank 6 MTCs up to modular data was given in~\cite{NRWW}.

-Integral MTCs, that is, MTCs such that the Frobenius-Perron dimension of every simple object is an integer, are of particular relevance since they include the categories of representations of factorizable finite-dimensional semisimple Hopf algebras.
+Integral MTCs, that is, MTCs such that the Frobenius-Perron dimension of every simple object is an integer, are of particular relevance since they are in correspondence with the categories of representations of modular finite-dimensional semisimple quasi-Hopf algebras.
 Classification of integral MTCs has been approached from many directions, see for example~\cite{BR, BGHKNNPR, DLD, DN,DT}.
-Recently,~\cite{ABPP} reported the classification of all integral MTCs of rank at most $11$.
+Recently,~\cite{ABPP} reported the classification of all integral MTCs of rank at most $12$.

 An important class of integral MTCs are those of odd Frobenius-Perron dimension.
 As a consequence of~\cite[Corollary 8.2]{NS} and~\cite[Theorem 2.2]{HR}, this condition is equivalent to asking that no non-trivial object is self-dual (i.e., the category is maximally non-self-dual, or MNSD).
 It was proven in~\cite{BR} that odd-dimensional MTCs of rank at most $11$ are pointed, that is, all simple objects are invertible.
-At the same time, they exhibited an example of an odd-dimensional MTC of rank $25$ that is not pointed, given by the representation category $\Rep (D^\omega(\mathbb Z_7\rtimes \mathbb Z_3))$, and asked the question of whether this was the smallest (in rank) example of a non-pointed odd-dimensional MTC.
+At the same time, they exhibited an example of an odd-dimensional MTC of rank $25$ that is not pointed, given by the representation category $\Rep (D^\omega(\mathbb Z_7\rtimes \mathbb Z_3))$, and asked whether this is the smallest (in rank) example of a non-pointed odd-dimensional MTC.
 A partial answer to this question is given in~\cite{CP}, where it was shown that all odd-dimensional MTCs of rank $13$ or $15$ must be pointed, and all odd-dimensional MTCs of rank between $17$ and $23$ are either pointed or perfect, the latter meaning that the unit is the only invertible object.

 In this work, we continue the study of low-rank MNSD MTCs, or equivalently, low-rank odd-dimensional MTCs.
 We show that odd-dimensional MTCs of ranks 17 to 23 are all pointed, which gives a positive answer to the question in~\cite{BR}.
 A proof of this statement can be found in Section~\ref{section: ranks 17 to 23}.
 Pointed MTCs are classified by pairs $(G, q)$, where $G$ is a finite abelian group, and $q:G \to \mathbf k^{\times}$ is a non-degenerate quadratic form on G, see~\cite[Example 8.13.5]{EGNO}.
 Thus our result completes the classification of odd-dimensional MTCs up to rank 23.